Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 For each table, we can register on-insert and on-delete callbacks to be run whenever a subscribed row is inserted or deleted.
 We register these callbacks using the on_insert and on_delete, which is automatically implemented for each table by spacetime generate.

-These callbacks can fire in two contexts:
+These callbacks can fire in several contexts, of which we care about two:

 • After a reducer runs, when the client's cache is updated about changes to subscribed rows.